* Images shown are of mature plants

 A Tall Living Fence

-Hybrid Willow Trees can grow from 50 to 70 feet tall, which far exceeds the maximum heights that many homeowners' associations and municipal codes allow for constructed fencing.
+Austree Hybrid Willow Trees can grow from 50 to 70 feet tall, which far exceeds the maximum heights that many homeowners' associations and municipal codes allow for constructed fencing.
 What if you want a fence that's taller than the maximum allowable height?
-If you want to define your property lines with an extra-tall (and legal) fence, "go green" and plant Hybrid Willow Trees!
+If you want to define your property lines with an extra-tall (and legal) fence, plant Hybrid Willow Trees!

 A Deciduous Gem

-The Hybrid Willow Tree is not an evergreen; it's a deciduous tree, which means that it will drop its leaves in autumn and you'll be able to see through the branches.
-But you'll have the best of both worlds -- the foliage will give you privacy and shade during warm weather, and the bare branches will let in the sun's warmth during the winter.
-You'll save on your utility bills -- lower cooling costs in summer and lower heating costs in winter!
+The Austree Hybrid Willow Tree is not an evergreen - it's a deciduous tree, which means that it will drop its leaves in fall.
+But you'll have the best of both worlds: the dense, vibrantly green foliage delivers privacy and shade during warm weather, and the bare branches will let in the sun's warmth during the winter.
+That mean's you'll save on your utility bills for lower cooling costs in summer and lower heating costs in winter.

 Forms a Windbreak